smile-plzz/News/DEVELOPMENT_LOG.md

     -   Ensured filter dropdowns and date inputs occupy full width on small screens.
     -   Updated card column behavior to display one card per row on mobile for better readability.
 -   **Next Steps:** Commit and push changes.
 Consider adding a "Back to Top" button or other minor UI/UX refinements.

+### Phase 2 Completion: Advanced Filtering and UI/UX Refinements Implemented

+-   **Objective:** Confirm successful implementation and deployment of Phase 2 features.
+-   **Status:** Completed and deployed to GitHub Pages.
+-   **Next Steps:** Proceed with further refinements or new features as requested.